voyagermesh/voyager/docs/reference/voyager_run.md

-      --master string                         The address of the Kubernetes API server (overrides any value in kubeconfig) --operator-service string               Name of service used to expose voyager operator (default "voyager-operator") --rbac                                  Enable RBAC for operator & offshoot Kubernetes objects --resync-period duration                If non-zero, will re-list this often.
+      --master string                         The address of the Kubernetes API server (overrides any value in kubeconfig) --operator-service string               Name of service used to expose voyager operator (default "voyager-operator") --rbac                                  Enable RBAC for operator & offshoot Kubernetes objects --restrict-to-operator-namespace        If true, voyager operator will only handle Kubernetes objects in its own namespace.
+      --resync-period duration                If non-zero, will re-list this often.
 Otherwise, re-list will be delayed aslong as possible (until the upstream source closes the watch or times out. (default 5m0s)
 ```